Honeywell International Inc (HON) Stock: A Closer Look at the Market Potential - News Heater

 HON’s Market Performance

-HON’s stock has risen by 2.14% in the past week, with a monthly rise of 1.08% and a quarterly drop of -10.64%.
-The volatility ratio for the week is 1.79% while the volatility levels for the last 30 days are 1.66% for Honeywell International Inc The simple moving average for the last 20 days is -1.04% for HON stock, with a simple moving average of -5.41% for the last 200 days.
+Honeywell International Inc (HON) has seen a -0.16% fall in stock performance for the week, with a -3.53% decline in the past month and a -9.27% plunge in the past quarter.
+The volatility ratio for the week is 1.70%, and the volatility levels for the past 30 days are at 1.67% for HON.
+The simple moving average for the past 20 days is -0.51% for HON’s stock, with a -5.22% simple moving average for the past 200 days.

 Analysts’ Opinion of HON